Bramley Golf Club

 Gus Faulkner was the Club Pro at Bramley from 1929 to 1939, and in 1931, son Max, aged 15, won a Junior tournament at Bramley by 15 strokes with a score of 68, signalling his talent.
 Later that year, Gus wangled his son a place in The Open Championship at Royal St Georges, but he sadly missed the cut.
 Twenty years later, in the summer of 1951, he achieved the dream, and won The Open Championship at Royal Portrush and is still today the only member of Bramley Golf Club that has gone on to win The Open.

-The course was remodelled in 1935 by the resident Professional at Walton Heath Golf Club, 5 times Open Champion and now world-renowned golf course architect, James Braid, pictured right.
+The course was remodelled in 1935 by the resident Professional at Walton Heath Golf Club, 5 times Open Champion and now world-renowned golf course architect, James Braid, pictured above.
 Braid along with J. H. Taylor and Harry Vardon (the "Great Triumvirate") dominated competitive golf during the first two decades of the 20th Century.
 Braid wrote about golf course design as early as 1902, but it was not until after his active competitive days that he devoted his time to course architecture.

 The layout of holes 12 (today's 8th); 13 (today's 14th); 16 & 17 were revised and updated by Braid.
 The shortening of the 12th, which was some 500 yards long, running from the current 8th tees down to the current 16th green, was heralded as a great improvement.
 A further two holes were considerably lengthened, which are difficult to relate to the current layout but roughly occupied the area of the current 9th and 13th.
 The significant construction works were undertaken by well known golf course constructors Messrs.
-Franks Harris, the Managing Director of which became a member of the Club in the mid 1960s.
+Franks Harris, the Managing Director who became a member of the Club in the mid 1960s.

 In addition to the work on the course, the Clubhouse was extended at around this time to provide a new lounge, bar and men's smoking room.